ICRAR/rfi_ml/README.md

 `FREQUENCIES` - Which frequencies should be used? (comma separated list, defaults to 0, 1, 2, 3).

-`FULL_FIRST` - Set to true use the full set of real / absolute values.
-False to only use one half (defaults to false).

 `NORMALISE` - Set to true to normalise inputs (defaults to true).

 `ADD_DROPOUT` - If true, add dropout to the inputs before passing them into the network (defaults to true).